 - Center for Personalized Health Monitoring seeks to be a world-leading research, partnership, and demonstration facility for accelerating the commercialization of low-cost, multi-function, wearable wireless sensor systems for personalized health care and biometric monitoring.

 IALS was established in 2014, based on a total investment of more than $150 million from the Massachusetts Life Science Center (MLSC) and the University of Massachusetts Amherst.
-IALS manages more than 20 core equipment facilities to enable its translational mission.
+IALS manages 30 core equipment facilities to enable its translational mission.
 These facilities are available to both academic researchers and industry partners.
-The institute will be fully operational in its new state-of-the-art facility early in 2016.
+The institute will be fully operational in its new state-of-the-art facility in 2016.